NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 # Melia Mar Cosmic Biographics

+## Disambiguation: Tiers of Beings
+* Tier 1: Sentient Life.
+* Tier 2: Beings who have discovered atomic reformation, or know some multicasting and componentless casting.
+* Tier 3: Can do both of the above and can perform interstellar travel.

 # The Yassuo:
 Ancient beings that originally existed.
-Long since died.
-When the last one died, his skull
-	split open and The Creators poured out.
+They were souls that existed without magic.
+They were eternal beings who almost all decided to cease existence.
+When the second to last one died, his skull split open and The Creators poured out. [[Cheron]] is the last one in existence, and she is the one who guides souls to rest in the afterlife.

 # The Creators:
+First magical creatures.
+Extradimensional beings.
 Little guys who look like mice.
 They created the universe using powerful magic.
 They have increased intelligence, but lack some social skills.
-They created life in order to observe how fast different types of creatures and planets could advance.
-The goal of the creations is to reach the center.
+They create life in order to observe how fast different types of creatures and planets could advance.
+The goal of the creations is to reach the center where the creations will be rewarded with eternal peace.

-The 5 Tests: One make civilization.
-Two survive a planet level war.
-Three survive
-	a planet level devastation event.
-Four discover immortality.
-Five discover interstellar travel.

 # The First Melians:
 Planet created towards the middle of the lifespan of the race project.